Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## What is a network?

 As networks are widely used in various domains, the terminology related to networks can sometimes be a bit confusing.
 To clarify some of the ambiguity related to the terminology, we will explain some common network-related terminology along the way to make it clear how we refer to specific concepts in this book emphasizing the linkage to GIS.
-Most of the terminology derives from graph theory and network theory.
+Most of the terminology is derived from graph theory and network theory.

 `Graph` is a collection of `nodes` and `edges` that constitute a graph structure.
 A `graph` is an abstract concept commonly used e.g. in mathematics and computer science which emphasizes the connections and relationships between entities (nodes) rather than exact geographic positions or distances.
 This graph structure is also called as `network topology`.
 A `network` then again is sometimes defined as **a  graph with attributes**, whereas `spatial network` is a `network` that is used to represent real-world systems on a geographic space.
 For example, street network is typically not only represented as a collection of `nodes` (intersections) and `edges` (streets) but there are various additional attributes associated with the network, such as length, speed limit, number of lanes, the location of crossroads etc. In practice, the terms `graph`, `network` and `spatial network` are often used in synonymous manner, although there can be subtle differences in terms of how they are defined in different contexts.
 In this book, we will broadly use the term `graph` when talking about any of these concepts.
 After all, all of these concepts are graph structures, regardless of whether they have attribute information or not.